On this page

 Doing Business guides Key resource

 Energy Information Administration [U.S.] - International - Analysis

 Reports on the energy industries in many countries, as well as links to other country-specific information, not all of which is limited to the energy sector.

-Export Development Canada -- Country andf Market Information Key resource
+Export Development Canada -- Country and Market Information Key resource

 A product of Export Development Canada, this site offers current reports that "monitor political and economic issues and gauge opportunities in more than 200 markets around the world" from the perspective of Canadian exporters.

-Part of the US Commercial Service.
+Part of the US International Trade Administration.
 Start with a Country Commercial Guide for your target country.
-This Export.gov page provides many other resources to help US businesses compete globally... including guides to doing business in many countries as well as trade and economic statistics and industry-specific information.
-Includes access to Trade Compliance and Trade Agreement (US) information for many countries.
+This site provides many other resources to help US businesses compete globally; explore their Research Center to find information by country, industry, and topic.
+Also connect through to Trade Compliance and Trade Agreement (US) information for many countries via the related Export.gov site.

 Global Property Guide